dark733/PixelBlitz-TitlePage-Previews-v1.0/README.md

 5)To make games which are less stresfull and sweaty and more relaxing 6)To make an application from full scratch

-///note games are not implmented as of above mentioned date 22/12/23
+///note games are not implmented as of above mentioned date 21/12/23
 //only these stuff are implemented MenuBar,ShortCuts,TitlePage,GameSelectionPage and SoundAPI

+//Code Optimization
+22/12/23